LEARNING FROM THE BEST COOKS

 Thanks to the work of local clinicians, families are learning how to add other ingredients to the “masa” in order to increase the nutritional value of the tortilla.
 Informational pictures are posted at schools and health centers to encourage healthy habits among young and old.

 OCHO has supported these women with an initial investment of seeds so they can grow a community garden to feed their families and sell the surplus.
-Donate here if you want to support this project.
+If you want to support this project, visit our Donations page to make a contribution.